 WASHINGTON (AN) — After a seven-month vacancy in the post of United States ambassador to the United Nations, U.S. senators on Wednesday confirmed Kelly Craft, America's ambassador to Canada, as U.S. President Donald Trump's envoy on multilateralism's biggest stage.

 Craft fills a vacancy created when Nikki Haley left the U.N. post at the end of 2018.
 Craft and her billionaire industrialist husband, Joseph Craft III, who presides over one of the biggest coal producers in the eastern United States, are political allies of Trump and Republicans who control the Senate.

 She was confirmed along party lines in a 56-34 vote; just five Senate Democrats backed her confirmation.
 Two Republicans and eight Democrats, including seven pursuing their party's 2020 presidential nomination, were not on hand for the vote.
 By contrast, the 100-member Senate confirmed Haley, a Republican former South Carolina governor, in a 96-4 vote.

-The Crafts, both Kentucky natives, have close ties to Senate Majority Leader Mitch McConnell, Republican of Kentucky, who recommended her for the job of U.N. envoy.
-“Her experience in international affairs has won respect both at home and abroad," McConnell said.
+The Crafts, both Kentucky natives, have close ties to Senate Majority Leader Mitch McConnell, Republican of Kentucky, who recommended her for the job of U.N. ambassador.
+"Her experience in international affairs has won respect both at home and abroad," McConnell said.

 Aside from her post in Canada, where she was involved in negotiating trade deals, Craft was part of a U.S. delegation to the U.N. under then-U.S. President George W. Bush in 2007.